-In 2015, more than 10,000 Americans lost their lives in an accident involving an alcohol-impaired driver.
-In fact, drunk drivers accounted for 29% of all fatalities on American roads that year.
+In 2019, over 10,000 Americans lost their lives in an accident involving an alcohol-impaired driver, according to NHTSA data from the Fatality and Injury Reporting System Tool (FIRST).
+In fact, drunk drivers account for nearly a third of all fatalities on American roads each year.

 But just how often do Americans mix alcohol with driving?
 Which states record the most drunk driving deaths?
 And how likely is it that you’ll get involved with a drunk driver on the road?

 Alcohol-related road accidents accounted for 10,844 deaths in 2019, according to data from the NHTSA’s FIRST tool.
 Those drunk drivers had a BAC of at least .01, but many had a BAC over .08, the legal limit for driving.
 Drunk driving and blackouts contribute to road fatalities in every state across the US.